4-DS/SinaraML-Def-Guide/docs/source/concepts.rst

 .. image:: model_image.jpeg

-ML Product architecture and Model Serving
+ML Product architectures and Model Serving
 *****************************************

 Above we described how Model Serving works on the example of Microservice Architecture